zcmagda/gizmo/README.md

 #### 13.04.2019
 User will be able to:
 * create account.
-* create own board and select current.
+* create own workspace and select current.
 #### 27.04.2019
 User will be able to:
 * create lists and cards
-* assign roles to users connected to boards
+* assign roles to users connected to workspaces
 * change card priority
-* change board background for free!
+* change workspace background for free!
 #### 11.05.2019
 User will be able to:
 * move cards between lists